telemersion/telemersive-router/README.md

 git clone https://gitlab.zhdk.ch/iaspace/05_projects/telemersive-router
 ```

-Important for the installation is that
+Important for the installation is that first the broker is installed and second the manager.

 ### Broker